adolenc/cl-neovim/README.md

 A lot of people already implemented libraries for writing neovim plugins in [various different languages](https://github.com/neovim/neovim/wiki/Related-projects#api-clients), but as far as I know this is the first attempt at adding support for Common Lisp.

-Currently the only thing that even remotely works is one-way communication with neovim client via TCP socket.

 Installation
 -----------
 Right now the simplest way to install the package is to use [quicklisp](https://www.quicklisp.org/).
 First clone this repository into your `quicklisp/local-projects` folder: